Newsletter Signup

 Little Boy with a Big Tummy ache

 The homeopathic remedy Antimonium crudum (Ant-c.) is made from native Sulphide of Antimony.
 Children that may need this remedy can be very picky about what they eat, very thin and sickly looking.
 The remedy has a strong affinity for the stomach and digestive tract and is often used for digestive complaints like nausea or indigestion after overeating (like during the holidays).
-The stomach complaints of Ant-c are often accompanied by headache and loss of appetite.

 Read More »